When you’re considering website design options, think of yourself as a superhero. Because just like a superhero, you have an origin story.

 Looking for a hero

-This is the crucial bit though: You aren’t the star of the story.
+This is the crucial bit though: your website is the star of the story.

 Your story isn’t about you.
 It’s about your customers, and what they get from your product or service.
 You’re in the story, sure.
 But you’re a bit part.
 You’re Alfred the butler, if anything.